Anti-nuclear movement in Australia: 1970s

 The Ranger uranium deposits were first discovered by a joint venture between Peko-Wallsend and Electrolytic Zinc Corporation, by airborne survey radiometric signals in October 1969.
 Remoteness and difficult terrain set the pace of ground investigation, but by about 1972 there was confidence that the Northern Territory of Australia hosted the largest and richest uranium deposits then known to the world.
-It was apt that opposition to their mining did not prevail because with each subsequent year it became more apparent that nuclear generation of electricity, that depended on uranium feed, was the superior method for essentially every country.

 The 1972–73 debate over French nuclear testing in the Pacific mobilised several groups, including some trade unions.
 In 1972 the International Court of Justice in a case launched by Australia and New Zealand, and advocated by Dr Helen Caldicott, ordered that the French cease atmospheric nuclear testing at Mururoa atoll.
 In 1973 Australia's concerns saw it as a champion and an early adopter of the Treaty on the Non-Proliferation of Nuclear Weapons, and around this time, the Government ratified the Seabed Arms Control Treaty.
 Shortly after this, the Government negotiated with the International Atomic Energy Agency to put in safeguards to ensure Australia could mine and export nuclear material but not breach the intent of the Nuclear Non-Proliferation Treaty.

 In 1974 and 1975 concern came to focus on uranium mining in Australia and several Friends of the Earth groups were formed.
 The Australian Conservation Foundation also began voicing concern about uranium mining and supporting the activities of the grass-roots organisations.
 Concern about the environmental effects of uranium mining was a significant factor and poor management of waste at an early uranium mine, Rum Jungle, led it to become a significant pollution problem in the 1970s.
 The Australian anti-nuclear movement also acquired initial impetus from notable individuals who publicly voiced nuclear concerns, such as nuclear scientists Richard Temple and Rob Robotham, and poets Dorothy Green and Judith Wright.
-However, the main public audience was informed by well qualified senior scientists such as Sir Ernest Titterton and Sir Philip Baxter as detailed in the Book "The Nuclear Knights" by Brian Martin (1970).